aaronbloomfield/cpp-db-framework/README.md

 - The various integer sizes in C++ should be made to match the same size (and singed/unsigned) as the MySQL verions -- right now, all MySQL integer ytpes are a C++ `int`, execpt for a MySQL `bitint`, which is a C++ `long`.
 - A methods to return `last_insert_id()`, which would be called after `enter()`.
 Or perhaphs `enter()` could return that value.
 - A way to get the MySQL warnings after an update/entry.
 Or have it somehow return the error/warning status.
+- Enums are just stored as a `string`, and can be set (through the C++ object) to any value, and is not restricted to the enum value